dellacross/dellacross/README.md

 <div>
   <strong>ENG</strong>
   <span>Hello, I'm Victor Della!
-I'm an undergraduate student in the 9th semester of Information Systems at the Federal University of Minas Gerais (UFMG).</span>
+I'm an undergraduate student in the 9th semester of Computer Science at the Federal University of Minas Gerais (UFMG).</span>
 </div>

 <hr>